paulthomason/mini_os/README.md

 connection failures will display the full output from `bluetoothctl` so you can see exactly why a device did not connect.
 Each failure is also saved in the `notes` directory as `btfail1.txt`, `btfail2.txt` and so on for later review.
+While in pairing mode the system now watches the bluetooth service logs for incoming connection attempts.
+If a remote device fails to connect, the last log messages are written to `connectfail1.txt`, `connectfail2.txt`, etc. inside the `notes` directory for troubleshooting.

 The Bluetooth device list now uses a smaller font so long names fit on the screen without running off the edge.
 Device names are displayed before their